UltraSuite/ultrasuite-doc/docs/faq.md

 - Eshky, A., Ribeiro, M. S., Cleland, J., Richmond, K., Roxburgh, Z.,  Scobbie, J., & Wrench, A. (2018) **Ultrasuite: A repository of ultrasound and acoustic data from child speech therapy sessions**.
 Proceedings of INTERSPEECH.
 Hyderabad, India.

+If you are using automatically-generated labels, you may also like to cite the following paper:

+- Ribeiro, M. S., Eshky, A., Richmond, K. & Renals, S., (2019). **Ultrasound tongue imaging for diarization and alignment of child speech therapy sessions**.
+Proceedings of INTERSPEECH.
+Graz, Austria.